wduraes/Workshops/Embedded Development IoT/LED-Light/readme.md

 1. Resistor 1K Omhs (brown, black, red) to connect the LDR
 1. USB **data** cable.

 The illustration below shows the connections:

 ![Toolchain](../Images/led-setup.png)

 ## Libraries needed

 On the Arduino IDE go to menu `Sketch/Include Library/Manage Libraries`

 Type Adafruit MQTT, wait to see the results, click on `Adafruit MQTT` by **Adafruit**, select the version 2.8.0 in the “Select Version” dropdown list, and then click Install.

 Type SSD1306, wait to see the results, click on `Adafruit SSD31306` by **Adafruit**, select the version 2.5.7 in the “Select Version” dropdown list, and then click Install.
-If it prompts you for additional libraries, please select “Install ALL” - see piture below.
+If it prompts you for additional libraries, please select “Install ALL” - see picture below.

 ![Toolchain](../Images/libraries.png)

 ## Get your credentials

 Visit https://io.adafruit.com log in with your account and click on the yellow icon with a key in the top right part of the page.

 It will show you your Username and Active Key.
-You need to copy both since we'll add these credentials to the smple code.
+You need to copy both since we'll add these credentials to the sample code.

 ![Toolchain](../Images/credentials.png)

 ## Get Sample code

-Use the [led-light.ino](led-light/led-light.ino) sampe code in this directory.
+Use the [led-light.ino](led-light/led-light.ino) sample code in this directory.

 Find the definitions for Wi-Fi and Adafruit Credentials and replace them with your own: